OPS-E2E-PPE/VBA-Docs/api/Access.Attachment.Dirty.md

 To run a macro or event procedure when this event occurs, set the **[OnDirty](access.attachment.ondirty.md)** property to the name of the macro or to [Event Procedure].

 Canceling the **Dirty** event will cause the changes to the current record to be rolled back.
-It is equivalent to pressing the Esc key.
+It's equivalent to pressing the Esc key.